theforeman/theforeman.org/plugins/foreman_salt/12.0/index.md

 The job templates to run a job and to execution a salt function exists and can be used.

 ![](/static/images/plugins/foreman_salt/rex_details.png)

+### 4.5.1 Salt as Remote Execution provider

+Starting with version 12.0, Salt can be used as a Remote Execution provider.
+This means Salt can be used to drive Remote Execution without having to rely on SSH at all.
+In order for this mode to work, the master's publisher access control list needs to be modified:

+    publisher_acl:
+      foreman-proxy:
+        - .*

 ## 4.6 Pillars